 - Step 3: Now write the replace with values as “Data Not Found.”

 - Step 4: Click on replace all button.

 This would instantly replace all the #N/A values with Data Not Found.

-Note: If you have applied filter please choose visible cells only method to replace.
+Note: If you have applied filter, please choose the visible cells only method to replace.

 - IFERROR can make your numerical reports beautiful by removing all kinds of errors.

-- If the data contains error type and if you apply pivot tables then the same kind of error will occur in Pivot table too.
+- If the data contains error type and if you apply pivot tables, then the same kind of error will occur in the Pivot table too.

 This has been a guide to on how to use IFERROR with VLOOKUP in Excel to remove #NA Errors values.
 Here we take practical excel examples along with downloadable excel templates.
 You may also look at these useful functions in excel –